leonardosor/DSJourney/README.md

 # DSJourney
-To share my DS projects as I learn it.
+To share my projects as I work towards becoming a data scientist